Skip to content

 jupyter-notebook --no-browser --ip=$HOST_IP --port=$PORT_NUM

-After submitting the job script and the job gets running with a job ID assigned, you can check the output log output-[jobID].txt
+After submitting the job script and the job gets running with a job ID assigned, you can check the output log output-[jobID].txt to obtain the URLs.

 Step 4: Open a web browser on your local machine with the returned URLs.

-+ click) the URL with the external address, or the URL with the on-campus address into the browser's address bar.
+If you are using on-campus network or VPN, you can copy-paste (or Ctrl + click) the URL with the external address, or the URL with the on-campus address into the browser's address bar.

 Without VPN, you need to use SSH tunneling to connect to the Jupyter server launched on the Midway2 (or Midway3) login or compute nodes in Step 3 from your local machine.
 To do that, open another terminal window on your local machine and run